Voldemorte420/legal-page/content/fair_use.md

 Lemmy.World is intended to host and power online communities from all over the world, and to be a place reliable for your casual entertainment.
 As sweet as this is, it doesn’t keep us from having the need to set basic rules.

 **Rule 1**: Before using the website, remember you will be interacting with actual, real people and communities.
 Lemmy.World is not a place for you to attack other groups of people.
-Every one of our users has a right to  browse and interact with the website and all of its contents free of  treatment such as harassment, bullying, racism, discrimination, transphobia, violation of privacy or threats  of violence.
+Every one of our users has a right to  browse and interact with the website and all of its contents free of treatment such as harassment, bullying, racism, discrimination, transphobia, hate speech, violation of privacy or threats of violence.

-**Rule 2**:  Always be respectful of the privacy of others Lemmy.World.
+**Rule 2**:  Always be respectful of the privacy of others on Lemmy.World.
 Never harass or threaten to harass people by revealing personal information or any type of media.
 Sharing sensitive information or  media belonging to or depicting a person or entity (other than yourself)  is only allowed on the condition that you have their explicit consent,  or that it is publicly available information or media served in compliance with our content policy.

 **Rule 3**: You may not engage in any activities that may interfere with the normal use of or access to Lemmy.World.